ceshine/ceshine-hugo/content/post/20190523-shap/index.md

 The weighting kernel in LIME is heuristically chosen, while this Shapley kernel is analytically chosen.

 The sampling scheme is a bit mysterious, though.
 In LIME, the size of feature subset is uniformly sampled, and then the features are uniformly selected[3].
-However, in most case we can just use the Python implementation without worrying this detail.
+However, in most case we can just use the Python implementation without worrying about this detail.

 # Other model-specific approximations